 SEL can help—but only if educators approach students with respect and self-awareness.

-Racism involves imposing control over someone less powerful, often by communicating to the victim that he or she is unworthy, lazy, or deserving of harsh treatment.
+Racism involves imposing control over someone less powerful, often by communicating to the victim that they are unworthy, lazy, or deserving of harsh treatment.
 Consider that every day many of our youth (and adults) face a world that tells them, “You are not worthy and valuable,” which, according to Dr. Kenneth Hardy, expert in working with traumatized and oppressed populations, “makes it hard for youth to know who they really are—and easy to believe they are what others say.”
 In turn, this internalized messaging, he writes, “impairs the ability to advocate for oneself.”

 This is where SEL can make a profound difference, because it has the potential to create a safe classroom environment in which students and educators can have open, honest, and validating conversations about the reality of what students face everyday.
 It also can provide students with emotional tools to counter negative messages and stand up against racism in their communities.